hunterhogan/FiraCode/README.md

 ## New compiled versions

-As of 2026 February 8, the last compiled version was released on 2021 December 6.
+As of 2026 March 3, the last compiled version was released on 2021 December 6.
 Since then, however, Mr. Prokopov has added to his excellent work.

 In this fork of his repository, I have compiled the latest version of Fira Code.
 If he were to create a new release, you should certainly prefer his version.
 I do not want to replace him or his work: Fira Code is easily my favorite programming font.
 I cannot replace him: I do not have the skills to make a font.